 8. A two-sided story

-Summary: Seeing how cultures move toward a technical mode and lose sight of the less structured, natural way of living helps explain how societies seldom recover, once they have collapsed.
+Summary Chapter 8: Seeing how cultures move toward a technical mode and lose sight of the less structured, natural way of living helps explain how societies seldom recover, once they have collapsed.
 Recent brain research provides clues.
-The growing inability of the logical, calculating brain to find solutions in the environmental field is, somehow, exacerbated by neglect of the non-scientific part of the brain.
+The growing inability of the logical, calculating brain to find solutions in the environmental field is, somehow, exacerbated by neglect of the non-scientific mind.
 In the environmental context it is the slow rejection of hard reality that has disastrous consequences.

 Excerpt